kubevirt/community/design-proposals/initial-networking.md

     </interface>
 ```

-The `dev` name is now referring to the veth endpoint `veth0@mypod` in th ehost's network namespace.
+The `dev` name is now referring to the veth endpoint `veth0@mypod` in the host's network namespace.

 ## Implementation